Re831-lab/Re831-lab/README.md

 ## ⚡ Fun facts about me
 - 🐱 I love cats (as you can see from my profile picture!)
-- 💡 I believe programming is both art and science
+- 💡 Learning both programming and design
-- 🎯 Goal: To become an outstanding software developer
+- 🎯 Goal: Improve my coding and design skills step by step

 ---
-💫 *"Clean code is not just working code, it tells a story"*
+💫 *"Every expert was once a beginner"*